 The main webinar was moderated by Tolu Olubunmi, chemical engineer turned entrepreneur, who works at the intersection of public policy and social impact.
 She was joined by prominent experts from a variety of fields and global institutions:

-- Asuncion Lera St. Clair, Senior Principal Scientist at DNV GL Group Technology and Research and the main leader of the conversations which took place on Rethinking Human Development project.
+- Asuncion Lera St. Clair, Senior Advisor, Barcelona SuperComputing Center and the main leader of the conversations which took place on Rethinking Human Development project.

 “To me rethinking human development is indeed a journey, a journey that starts from the memory of Amartya Sen and Mabhub ul Haq insight that development is about freedom.
 I want to take that memory along and keep it alive.
 But this is now a collective journey into a different world, with new risks to our freedom.
 During this journey we must create opportunities and signposts to ensure this freedom is for everyone, for nature and all living beings, and for future generations.”Asun Lera St Clair